remi-gai/search-tool/README.md

 ### **The total number of results are displayed next to the filter:**

-- **Reason**: Having the total number of results displayed to the category can help the user get a better sense of how much relevant data is is present from different categories.
+- **Reason**: Having the total number of results displayed to the category can help the user get a better sense of how much relevant data is present for different categories.
 For example, if the filter shows that the message category has an overwhelming amount of results, the user can then directly filter the search results to a specific category and avoid information overload.

 ![ReadMe-images/Screen_Shot_2020-10-21_at_6.59.21_PM.png](ReadMe-images/Screen_Shot_2020-10-21_at_6.59.21_PM.png)

-- **Trade-off**: This feature might not be as useful if the search result can fit within one page.
+- **Trade-off**: This feature might not be as useful if all the search results can fit within one page.

 ### **The clear button will clear the search box, search results and focus the cursor back to the search bar:**